Some of the links in this post may be affiliate links. See our disclosure for more info.

 You know what will really slow you down?
 Waking up tomorrow morning and sitting down to work, only to waste half an hour trying to figure out the day’s to-do list, where to start, and what you need to actually make progress.

-Take a few minutes at the end of your workday to plan tomorrow.
-You won’t feel like it, because you want to be done, but five or ten minutes today can easily save you thirty minutes tomorrow morning.
+Take a few minutes at the end of your workday to plan for tomorrow.
+You won’t feel like it because you want to be done, but five or ten minutes today can easily save you thirty minutes tomorrow morning.
 And you will get off to a good, productive start.

 Many people do their best work first thing in the morning, while their minds are clear of distractions after a good night’s sleep.
-You can get a ton of work out of the way, and you feel like you have it together.
+You can get a ton of work out of the way and feel like you have it together.
 Your mood is nice and centered.
-That means those thirty minutes you save in the morning could actually turn into an hour or two over the course of the day!
+That means those 30 minutes you save in the morning could turn into an hour or two over the day!